Integralist/Style-Guides/CSS Style Guide.md

 I like to add comments throughout the code to highlight any confusing areas (or anything that might not be obvious - such as working around a specific browser quirk).

-At the top of every stylesheet I include a heading which briefly explains the purpose of the style sheet, for example…
+Also, at the top of every stylesheet I include a heading which briefly explains the purpose of the style sheet, for example…

 ```css
 /* =============================================================================